Introduction and moderation

-Research efforts in the domain of energy harvesting for low-power devices aim to enable self-powered systems, such as wireless sensor networks and wearable electronic components, toward minimizing the maintenance costs and chemical waste of using conventional batteries.
+Research efforts in the domain of energy harvesting for low-power devices aim to enable self- powered systems, such as wireless sensor networks and wearable electronic components, toward minimizing the maintenance costs and chemical waste of using conventional batteries.
 This talk will review our recent investigations on energy harvesting from dynamical systems by using piezoelectric conversion.
 Various sources of energy will be considered, such as vibrational/kinetic energy, elastic and acoustic waves, and fluid flow.
-Following basic piezoelectric energy harvesting concepts that employ the linear resonance phenomenon, we will discuss how to exploit nonlinear dynamics to create wideband energy harvesters and overcome the frequency bandwidth limitation of linear harvesters.
+We will discuss how to exploit nonlinear dynamics to create wideband energy harvesters and overcome the frequency bandwidth limitation of linear harvesters.
 Metamaterial and phononic crystal concepts and their leveraging in the harvesting of structure-borne and air-borne waves will also be shown with demonstrations.
 Examples will then be given on the harvesting of aeroelastic and hydroelastic vibrations by means of piezoelectric structures that are excited under fluid flow.
-Classical flutter and axial limit cycle oscillations in the regular and inverted piezoelectric flag cases will be presented.
+Energy harvesting from limit cycle oscillations under imposed axial air flow will be presented.
 Underwater vortex-induced vibration energy harvesting will also be addressed with an example on a multifunctional bio-inspired piezoelectric robotic fish excited by water flow in the wake of a bluff body.
-Finally, wireless ultrasonic power transfer will be discussed as a method of piezoelectric power delivery to inaccessible devices.

 High energy efficiency perovskite based solar cells